w-mcilhagga/jsparser/README.md

 let expr = node('expr', () => addend() && many(bt(() => add_op() && cut(1) && addend())))
 ```

 After the cut has been passed, if there is an addend everything is ok, but if the addend fails, the cut throws the parse state.
 By catching the state, you know what the problem is.
-Note that the cut alters the parse state to include a cut object `{at, label}` which says at which token the cut occurred, and the cut label (1 in this case).
+Note that the cut alters the shared parse state to include a cut object `{at, label}` which says at which token the cut occurred, and the cut label (1 in this case).

-Now, when parsing `1+`, the parser will throw a state object which has `state.cut = {label:1, at:1}`, from which a meaningful error message can be constructed. `state.tokens[state.cut.at]` is the last token successfully parsed (in this case, '+').
+Now, when parsing `1+`, the parser will throw the shared state object which has `state.cut = {label:1, at:1}`, from which a meaningful error message can be constructed. `state.tokens[state.cut.at]` is the last token successfully parsed (in this case, '+').